We found 4 neurologists who accept Blue Cross Blue Shield Gold near Washington, DC.

-Dr. Nandakumar Nagaraja is a vascular neurology and neuromuscular medicine specialist.
-Dr. Nagaraja has a special interest in stroke.
-He honors Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
-After completing medical school at Kempegowda Institute of Medical Sciences, he performed his residency at Brookdale University Hospital and Medical Center and a hospital affiliated with Wayne State University.
-He is affiliated with the University of Iowa (UI) Hospitals & Clinics.
+Dr. Nandakumar Nagaraja is a medical specialist in vascular neurology and neuromuscular medicine.
+After completing medical school at Kempegowda Institute of Medical Sciences, Dr. Nagaraja performed his residency at Brookdale University Hospital and Medical Center and a hospital affiliated with Wayne State University.
+In his practice, he is particularly interested in stroke.
+He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+He is professionally affiliated with the University of Iowa (UI) Hospitals & Clinics.

 Clinical interests: Stroke

-Dr. Wondwossen Tekle is a neurology (brain & spinal cord disease) specialist.
-Dr. Tekle takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Wondwossen Tekle's specialty is neurology (brain & spinal cord disease).
+He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

-Dr. Gamze Camsari's medical specialty is psychiatry and neurology (brain & spinal cord disease).
-Blue Cross/Blue Shield, BlueOptions, and Blue Cross Blue Shield EPO are among the insurance carriers that Dr. Camsari honors.
+Dr. Gamze Camsari's specialties are psychiatry and neurology (brain & spinal cord disease).
+She honors Blue Cross/Blue Shield, BlueOptions, and Blue Cross Blue Shield EPO, as well as other insurance carriers.

 Conditions / Treatments